ubikorp/lacking.org/_posts/playlists/2018-10-02-annihilation-song.md

   islands white-denim son-volt arling-cameron brother-brother cullen-omori etienne-charry all-girl-summer-fun-band peach-kelli-pop benni rollercoasterwater smoking-flowers willie-wisely free-radicals jessica-fletchers breeders juana-molina
-keywords: Rubblebucket, The Rubens, Shy Boys, Asleep At The Wheel, Courtney Barnett, Thin Lips, The Sadies, Ill Ease, The Plugz, The Purrs, Toots + the Maytals, They Might Be Giants, The Creation Factory, Gnac, The Unicorns, Islands, White Denim, Son Volt, Arling + Cameron, Brother Brother, Cullen Omori, Etienne Charry, All Girl Summer Fun Band, Peach Kelli Pop, Bênní, Rollercoasterwater, The Smoking Flowers, Willie Wisely, Free Radicals, The Jessica Fletchers, The Breeders, Juana Molina
+keywords: All Girl Summer Fun Band, Arling + Cameron, Asleep At The Wheel, Bênní, The Breeders, Brother Brother, Courtney Barnett, The Creation Factory, Cullen Omori, Etienne Charry, Free Radicals, Gnac, Ill Ease, Islands, The Jessica Fletchers, Juana Molina, Peach Kelli Pop, The Plugz, The Purrs, Rollercoasterwater, Rubblebucket, The Rubens, The Sadies, Shy Boys, The Smoking Flowers, Son Volt, They Might Be Giants, Thin Lips, Toots + the Maytals, The Unicorns, White Denim, Willie Wisely
 ---
 It’s back to a regular schedule, at least for the foreseeable future, and it’s good to be back with the usual cast of characters.
 A rare and rainy night in the Grand Valley, perfect for this random gallop through some haphazard old stuff and sparkly new stuff.